cmaureir/progra-alma/lectures/week8/lecture30.rst

 like classes, objects, methods and IPython, work with CCL will be an easy task.

+Please note, that each time when you obtain a device reference, you are interacting with a real device, so we generate CAN traffic.

+The theoretical limit per channel per *Test Environment (TE)* is 90 messages, where the first half of messages is used to send command, and the second half, to send monitor request.
+(*Control Subsystem convention*)
+In the worst case, the 90 messages can be reduced because some non-responding device, because the CAN message timeout is about 2 ms.

+Please be aware, of avoid to use CAN commands inside loops that takes several iterations.

 ..
 For example, review the CCL wrapper for the DGCK device at CONTROL/Device/HardwareDevice/DGCK/src/CCL.
 ..
 Note the that the base-class is code-generated and that the child-class contains the custom functionality.
 ..
 There are also some documents available at EDM: